-Real-world evidence (RWE) is fundamentally changing the future of healthcare.
+Real-world evidence, or RWE, is fundamentally changing the future of healthcare.
 Here’s how it happens:

-In order to understand RWE and its role in healthcare, we must first define RWD.
+In order to understand real-world evidence and its role in healthcare, we must first define real-world data, or RWD.

 Real-world data is any data that is collected in the context of the routine delivery of care, as opposed to data collected within a clinical trial where study design controls variability in ways that are not representative of real-world care and outcomes.

-The U.S. Food and Drug Administration (FDA) defines RWE as “the clinical evidence regarding the usage and potential benefits or risks of a medical product derived from analysis of real-world data."1
+The U.S. Food and Drug Administration (FDA) defines RWE as “the clinical evidence regarding the usage and potential benefits or risks of a medical product derived from analysis of real-world data."

-Unlike traditional clinical trials, where necessary data elements can be curated and collection mandated, the creation of RWE requires assessing, validating and aggregate various often disparate sources of data available on the routine clinical practice.
+Unlike traditional clinical trials, where necessary data elements can be curated and collection mandated, the creation of RWE requires assessing, validating and aggregating various, often disparate, sources of data available through routine clinical practice.

-The creation of RWE requires a combination of high-powered analytics, a validated approach and a robust knowledge of available RWD sources (e.g. what data is capture within existing quality registries, what data can be capture through an EHR or claims, which patient organizations capture data on relevant patient cohorts).
+The creation of RWE requires a combination of high-powered analytics, a validated approach and a robust knowledge of available RWD sources (e.g. what data is captured within existing quality registries, what data can be captured through an EHR or claims, which patient organizations capture data on relevant patient cohorts).

 This process includes several steps: